ipfabric/docs/docs/support/index.md

 In either case, once you have raised a support ticket, you may be asked to generate a [techsupport](techsupport.md) file and upload it via [upload.ipfabric.io](https://upload.ipfabric.io).
-This will be used by the support team to recreate your issue and speed diagnosis of any issue.
+This will be used by the Support team to recreate your issue and speed diagnosis of any issue.

 ## Callhome